federicaagostini/opa-demo/README.md

   * `/trust-anchors` folder that contains CA certificate/key
   * `/certs` server certificate
   * `/usercerts` user certificate
+* `nginx`: it exposes the OPA bundle at https://nginx.test.example/bundles/dep.tar.gz
-* `opa`: opa server available at https://opa.test.example:8181
+* `opa`: opa server available at https://opa.test.example:8181, it runs the bundle exposed by Nginx
+* `opa-dev`: opa server available at https://opa-dev.test.example:8182, it runs the source code locally
 * `client`: client container used to query OPA.

 In order to execute the next examples, enter in the client container